ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Main Overlay

 The Main Overlay shows each itemtype with its color and while fetching data it shows a loading bar.
 When you have enough items of a specific itemtype the image will grey out.
-If you have Lootfilter Manipulation activated, this is the time to refresh your lootfilter ingame.
+If you have Lootfilter Manipulation activated, this is the time to refresh your lootfilter manually ingame.
+Also if you have sound activated, it will play to remember you to refresh your lootfilter.

 You can just drag the Main Overlay whereever you want, except if you set the opacity to 0 (better set it to 0.01).

+ - Show Button: shows/ hides the StashTab Overlay
+ - Edit Button: makes the StashTab Overlay clickable and drawable

 #### Stashtab Overlay

 The Stashtab Overlay highlights items in a specific order if you have full sets in a stashtab.
 No more wondering which part is missing when selling.
 Also this way you can put 2 sets in one inventory.
 Leave it open when selling!
 Otherwise the highlighting will start from beginning with items you already sold.

 If you want to change position or size of the Stashtabs Overlay, you have to press the "Edit" button on the Main Overlay.
 Then you can drag the Stashtabs Overlay around and resize it (bottom right corner), except if you set the opacity to 0 (better set it to 0.01).
-At the moment the tabheader sizes are optimized for full hd.
-I will add support for manually editing these later.

-#### Stashtabs Order

-You have to specify the number of your stashtab from left to right starting from 0.
-That means your 1st stashtab is 0, your 2nd is 1 and so on.
-It seems that folders count as 1 stashtab.
-At the moment it is not possible to fetch items in folders (tell me if you know how).
+The TabHeader position and sizes can be modified in the Settings Page.

 #### Lootfilter